Oil gains on U.S. inventory drawdown, Gulf of Mexico storm

 The alliance, known as OPEC+, agreed last week to extend their supply-cutting deal until March 2020.

-Tensions around Iran's nuclear programme and recent incidents involving oil tankers in the Gulf have also supported prices.
+Tensions around Iran's nuclear program and recent incidents involving oil tankers in the Gulf have also supported prices.

 "The ongoing geopolitical tensions between the United States and Iran continue to add a still unquantifiable level of support," said Saxo Bank commodity strategist Ole Hansen.